 The Arts salute the 1967 Referendum and Sorry Day Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles Fringe World moves to assist artists after JumpClimb fiasco (locked) With artists owed $200,000 following the collapse of independent event management company, JumpClimb, Fringe World is taking action to assist.
 Celebrating queer allies in LGBTIQ film (locked) The importance of queer allies in LGBTIQ documentary narratives are being recognised at this year's Melbourne Queer Film Festival and Mardi Gras Film Festival.
 Creatives announced for Gold Coast Commonwealth Games (locked) Many Queensland artists will work on the opening and closing ceremonies of the 2018 Games, which will be viewed by a global audience of more than a billion.
 For art's sake, don’t sacrifice your sleep! (locked) Co-founder of the Forest Fringe, Andy Field, warns artists not to mistake exhaustion for success.
-Softly softly builds an art fair with balls The word from the top is that Sydney Contemporary is looking to adopt the Frieze and Miami model.
 (Premium content) Premium content Gina Fairley and Richard Watts Friday 26 May, 2017 This week reminds us of the importance of respect.
 This content is only available to members of ArtsHub Subscribe Now for instant access!
 A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of subscriber-only features, articles and guides Be in the know with upcoming events and exhibitions added daily ... and much, much more.
 Subscribe Now and join the British arts community today Member login Email address Password Forgot password?
 About the author Gina Fairley is the National Visual Arts Editor for ArtsHub and Richard Watts is Deputy Editor and Performing Arts Journalist.